satomiichii/python_entry/36_stock_price_alert/prompt.md

 # Day 36 : Stock Price Alert

-Create an app that checks selected stock price and when the closing price changes more than certain %, send you a text alert with related news article.
+Create an app that checks selected stock price and when the closing price changes more than 5 %, send you a text alert with related news article.

 ## My Solution